-Joint pain can be a symptom of COVID-19.
-It can also be a symptom of long COVID-19.
-Scientists believe that it results from inflammation.
-There are medications and exercises a person can use to help ease their joint pain.
+A sudden onset of joint pain can be a symptom of COVID-19.
+Joint pain can also occur with long COVID-19.
+Scientists believe it results from inflammation.
+Medications and exercise can help ease joint pain.

 COVID-19 is an illness that develops as a result of the SARS-CoV-2 viral infection and has well-known respiratory symptoms.
 However, it can also result in acute or chronic joint pain.

 This article looks at how joint pain can develop as a result of COVID-19 and during long COVID-19.
 It will then discuss how doctors treat this joint pain, before looking at other conditions that cause painful joints.

 All data and statistics are based on publicly available data at the time of publication.
 Some information may be out of date.
 Visit our coronavirus hub for the most recent information on COVID-19.

 COVID-19 can cause joint pain during the SARS-CoV-2 infection itself.

 A 2021 study states that joint pain is one of the most common symptoms of COVID-19, arising in

 However, not everyone with COVID-19 develops inflammatory arthritis.
 A 2020 study instead suggests that COVID-19 might cause joint pain via more generic inflammatory mechanisms.

 The aforementioned 2020 study explains that there are no established medical guidelines on how to treat joint pain as a result of COVID-19.